Growing Plants Indoors: A Guide For The Winter

-More options for growing plants in winter
+More options for growing plants indoors in the winter

 These are only a few of the indoor gardening options available in the winter.
 There are many other plants — including some fruit varieties — that you can grow indoors.
 You can also involve kids in the gardening if you want to teach them more about it.
 It just depends on your time, budget and the kind of plants you want to grow during the winter.